 In 2009, Toni participated in the first cooking reality show on Italian TV (Before Masterchef came to Italy).
 ‘La Scuola – Cucina di Classe’ aired on Italy’s food channel, Gambero Rosso Channel on SKY.
 After 12 weeks of filming, Toni was declared the winner, beating 15 contestants in trials of cooking savoury & sweet dishes.
 The prize for winning the reality was to host a show on Gambero Rosso Channel.

-Toni decided to undertake a cake decorating show involving her daughter Annabella, and so in 2010 the first series of ‘Le Torte di Toni’ went to air with Toni teaching her daughter a different cake to make and decorate in each episode.
+Toni hosted a cake decorating show involving her daughter Annabella.
+‘Le Torte di Toni’ went to air in 2010 with Toni teaching Annabella a different cake to make and decorate in each episode.
 Together, mother and daughter made 3 series of ‘Le Torte di Toni’.
 Then came 2 series of ‘Le Torte di Toni – Masterclass’, a show hosted by Toni, with a new guest decorator each episode.
 TV work also included a cooking show, hosted by Toni together with her twin sister, Lisa, ‘Twins – Gemelle in Cucina’.

 Toni was also the Master of Ceremonies for a special dinner celebrating the close relationship and history between Australia and Italy.
 The evening was a collaboration between the Australian Embassy and Gambero Rosso. ‘i cugini dell’altro emisfero’ was broadcast on TV on 27 October 2014.